September 10

 Durability

-Thick, heavy cookware is also durable--so if you buy the heaviest cookware you can comfortably handle, you're not only going to get great heating, you're also going to get durable cookware that will last for decades, and maybe even centuries.
+Thick, heavy cookware is the most durable--so if you buy the heaviest cookware you can comfortably handle, you're not only going to get great heating, you're also going to get durable cookware that will last for decades.

-And by the way, it's not hard to cook with clad stainless, cast iron, and carbon steel.
+And by the way, it's not hard to cook with non-nonstick cookware.
 You can keep cleaning to a minimum by learning a few simple techniques.
-Once you do, you'll never miss nonstick cookware again.
+Once you do, you won't miss nonstick cookware.

 Safety and Stability

-This is another reason we don't recommend nonstick cookware: PTFE has known health and environmental issues, and ceramic nonstick is too new for there to be a lot of research available on it--but we know it contains particles that have been associated with health issues (titanium dioxide nanoparticles).
+This is another reason we don't recommend nonstick cookware: PTFE has known health and environmental issues, and ceramic nonstick contains particles that have been associated with health issues (titanium dioxide nanoparticles).

-All the cookware we recommend below is safe, stable and non-reactive.
-(Enamel coatings used on cast iron are traditional and derived from glass; they are not the same as ceramic nonstick coatings.)
+All the cookware we recommend is safe, stable and non-reactive.
+Enamel coatings used on cast iron are traditional and derived from glass; they are not the same as ceramic nonstick coatings.

 see our guide to safe, healthy cookware